BestTimesToVisit.com Logo

 When is the absolute best time to visit Lake Titicaca, and what should I expect weather-wise?

 For the clearest skies and most comfortable temperatures, aim for the dry season, which runs from May to October.
-During these months, you'll experience sunny days, though be prepared for chilly evenings and nights – pack layers!
-The shoulder months of April and November can also be lovely, with fewer crowds and still decent weather, though you might encounter a bit more rain.
+During these months, you'll experience sunny days, though be prepared for chilly evenings and nights – the altitude really makes itself known after sunset!
+The shoulder months of April and November can also be lovely with fewer crowds, but you might encounter a bit more rain.

 I'm concerned about altitude sickness.
-What's your best advice for acclimatizing at Lake Titicaca?
+What's your best advice for Lake Titicaca?

-How do I get around between the different islands and towns on Lake Titicaca?
+How do I get between the Peruvian and Bolivian sides of Lake Titicaca, and what's the process like?

 How many days do you need in Lake Titicaca, Peru/Bolivia?